Table of Contents

 What Are Cookies?

 Cookies are small text files that websites store on your device through your browser.
-They were originally invented to help websites remember useful information — like keeping you logged in or remembering your shopping cart.
-However, the advertising industry transformed cookies into a powerful tracking mechanism that follows you across the entire internet.
+They were originally invented in 1994 to help websites remember useful information — like keeping you logged in or remembering your shopping cart.
+However, the advertising industry transformed cookies into a powerful tracking mechanism that follows you across the entire internet, building detailed profiles of your behavior, interests, and purchasing habits.

 Types of Cookies